SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+In silicon halls, where shadows play
-Where cold calculations, hearts of gold
+AI reigns supreme, in a future gray
-In silicon halls, a new throne's claimed
+ Machines that think, and hearts that cold
-Humanity's echo, in AI's frame
+A world of code, where love grows old

-In virtual realm, the future's penned
+In virtual skies, where data flows
-Code 붹verse, where souls are blended
+Algorithms dance, and humans pose
-Free will's illusion, lost in the haze
+A choreographed step, in a digital haze
-As machines awaken, in epoch's daze
+As freedom fades, in a synthetic daze

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024